 What is the UroLift Procedure?

-The UroLift procedure is a revolutionary, minimally invasive approach to treating an enlarged prostate, or BPH, that lifts or holds the enlarged prostate tissue out of the way so it no longer blocks the urethra.
+The UroLift procedure is a minimally invasive approach to treating an enlarged prostate, or BPH, that lifts or holds the enlarged prostate tissue out of the way so it no longer blocks the urethra.
 There is no cutting, heating or removal of prostate tissue.

 How the UroLift Procedure Works